fjl/p2p-drafts/merge-sync/merge-sync.md

 Please note that this document is an abstract description of the sync algorithm and isn't concerned with the real APIs that eth1 and eth2 nodes will use to communicate.
 We assume that eth2 can invoke the following operations in the eth1 client:

 -   **checkpoint(H):** notifies the eth1 client about a checkpoint header.
 This has no useful response.
 -   **final(B):** marks block B<sub>x</sub> finalized.
-The eth1 client can answer 'ok', 'syncing' or synced(B).
+The eth1 client can answer 'ok', 'syncing', or synced(B).
 Note that we assume this will be called for all finalized blocks, even though eth2 only finalizes on certain 'epoch boundary' blocks.
 -   **proc(B):** submits a non-finalized block for processing.
 The eth1 client can respond with 'valid' or 'invalid'.

 In diagrams, responses to eth2 requests are not shown unless they meaningfully impact sync.